ERPFlow — API-First Multi-Tenant SaaS ERP with EU E-Invoicing

 - Live site

-ERPFlow is a full business operations platform for freelancers, consultants and small-to-medium businesses — invoicing, CRM, inventory, finance, HR and reporting in one multi-tenant SaaS.
-We built it end-to-end with a native AI assistant that answers natural-language questions grounded in each tenant's actual data, all in two months on Next.js.
+ERPFlow is a full business-operations platform for freelancers, consultants and small-to-medium businesses — invoicing, CRM, inventory, finance, HR and reporting in one multi-tenant SaaS.
+We built it end-to-end and API-first: a single documented contract that the web app runs on today, and that native mobile, bots and an AI assistant plug into next — all against the same backend, with strict tenant isolation enforced in the database itself.

 The ambition

 Most small businesses juggle five tools to do what ERPFlow does in one.
-The brief was to build a product where a consultant could issue a compliant invoice, track the customer in CRM, log an expense, see the P&L impact, and ask an AI "what was my revenue from this client last quarter?" — without leaving the app.
-And it had to scale across organizations with strict tenant isolation and per-seat billing out of the box.
+The brief was a product where a consultant could issue a compliant invoice, track the customer in CRM, log an expense and see the P&L impact without leaving the app — and it had to scale across organizations with airtight tenant isolation and per-seat billing out of the box.
+We also wanted the product to outlive any one interface: a backend clean enough that a phone app, a Telegram bot or an AI assistant could all speak to it without a rewrite.

 What we built